Life as a St Catherine's Boarder

 On weekends many of the girls arrange social outings, whether it be shopping, meeting friends at a café or restaurant, visiting galleries, markets or beaches, seeing a film or visiting one of Melbourne's many attractions.

-At the beginning of every year, a special weekend of activities is organised by both the Boarding Captains and staff, when all of the girls stay in for the weekend.
+At the beginning of every year, a special weekend of activities is organised by the Boarding Captain and staff, when all of the girls stay in for the weekend.
 Known as the 'Closed Weekend', both new and returning boarders look forward to this event, which is a time getting to know other boarders and just having fun!

 St Catherine's boarders are also regularly invited to supervised socials with boarders from other schools such as Scotch College, Caulfield Grammar, Melbourne Grammar and Xavier College.